Registration for the 2023-2024 Solar Sprint competitions will be coming soon. Check back regularly for updates.

 About the Solar Sprint competitions

 Junior Solar Sprint (JSS) is administered by the Technology Student Association (TSA) through a grant awarded by the Army Educational Outreach Program (AEOP).
-The Senior Solar Sprint is administered by the Technology Student Association.
+Senior Solar Sprint is administered by the Technology Student Association.
 The competitions offer resources that empower teachers, mentors, and other community members to engage middle and high school students in designing, building, and racing model solar cars.
 Students develop teamwork and problem-solving abilities, investigate environmental issues, and gain hands-on STEM skills as they construct the fastest, most interesting, and best crafted vehicle possible.
 An online resource center is available to educators.
 JSS and SSS are official TSA competitions.

 Check out The Mile Marker, an e-newsletter that features TSA’s solar energy program and competitions.